 Costa Brava is one of the most beautiful regions in Spain and a great way to see it is on the water.
 If you want a taste of Costa Brava but don’t have time to visit Girona, book a kayak and snorkeling tour from Barcelona.

 Getting Around Spain

-- Travellers who wish to explore as much of Spain as they possibly can will want to hire a car for the duration of their stay.
+- Travelers who wish to explore as much of Spain as they possibly can may want to hire a car for the duration of their stay.

 - Remember to check whether your car needs diesel or petrol or else you’ll have a nightmare on your hands!